-Detroit’s change will be for better in 10 years, panel tells Mackinac GOP
+Detroit’s change will be for better, Mackinac GOP told

 Within the next 10 years, the city of Detroit should look very different than it does now, predicts a panel of business and political leaders at the Michigan Republican Leadership Conference on Mackinac Island.